 State-of-the-art renovations made to the campus planetarium open up the possibility of learning across space and time.

 The launch of Sputnik 1 in 1957 by the Soviet Union initiated what is now known as the “Space Race” between the American and Soviet space programs.
-This era spawned a heightened interest in space travel across public universities that resulted in many installing their own planetariums on campus — The College at Brockport was one of them.
+This era spawned a heightened interest in space travel across public universities that resulted in many installing their own planetariums on campus — SUNY Brockport was one of them.

 “The planetarium was part of the initial construction of Lennon [Hall],” said Chair of the Department of Physics Eric Monier.
 “The original projector was revolutionary at the time, but it’s now outdated by current technology.”

 The College has invested $250,000 into renovating its planetarium, which included new seating, dome lights, program modules, and more.
 Most of the funds went toward upgrading the opto-mechanical projector to the Spitz SciDome IQ2400 — a digital projector with a fisheye lens that projects an image onto the dome using computer software.

 Monier is working with Brockport Central School District physics teacher Matt Sidebotham on utilizing the projector to its full capabilities.